Aguglovec/logService/src/sections/section6.md

 excerpt: Blockquotes are easy, even in Markdown.
 But what if you want to style them?
 author: shane-robinson
 draft:
+eleventyNavigation: # Required if want to display in Main Nav Bar
+  key: main # "main" is required
+  title: Text # as it will appear in the nav
+  order: 4 # order to display in the nav (index = 1)
+  url: unique_id_6
+  local: true
 seo:
   title:
   description: